Bay rum: Popularity

 It was first made fashionable in New York and other American cities before it was available in Europe.

-This Rexall bay rum example (pictured) from the Prohibition era in the United States was labeled "for external use only", but with 58% grain alcohol it was often used as a legal, if somewhat toxic, source of beverage alcohol.
-A 1933 recording by Ashley & Foster references drinking bay rum purchased from the Raylass Chain department store in Gastonia, North Carolina.
+Rexall drug stores sold bay rum (example pictured) during and after the Prohibition era in the United States, labeling it as "for external use only", but with 58% grain alcohol it was often used as a legal, if somewhat toxic, source of beverage alcohol.
+A 1933 recording by Clarence "Tom" Ashley and Gwen Foster, Bay Rum Blues, references drinking bay rum purchased from the Raylass chain department store in Gastonia, North Carolina.

 Products

-Proprietary bay rum lotions are produced by labs in several West Indian countries, as well as American and European fragrance companies.
-The original bay rum from St. Thomas by A. H. Riise continues to be produced locally in the US Virgin Islands by the West Indies Bay Company.
+While the original Bay Rum was sold as a medicinal tonic and other companies produced alcoholic beverages based on similar recipes, that business became less popular after the end of Prohibition.
+In the decades since World War II, several companies have entered the market with soaps, lotions, after-shaves, colognes and other products based on the fragrance.
+Most of these products are marketed to men and are produced by labs in several West Indian countries, as well as American and European fragrance firms.
+Production of the original bay rum from St. Thomas by A. H. Riise commenced in 1883; the company continues to produce a range of men's products locally in the US Virgin Islands under the St. Johns Bay Rum brand.
+Other producers include Caswell-Massey, Royall of Bermuda, and DS & Durga.

 The bay laurel, the "bay leaves" in common culinary use, are from a completely unrelated species, Laurus nobilis, and not the West Indian bay tree.
 Bay laurel can be used to produce a similar, although not identical, product.